helen-zhou-8/collabHAI_pref/README.md

     - 1: Qualtrics survey is finished or complete
 - **RecordedDate**: the exact date of the interaction recorded time in the format yyyy-mm-dd hh:mm:ss (24 hour system)
 - **ResponseId**:
+- **LocationLatitude**: the latitudinal coordinate of the participant while taking the Qualtrics survey (held constant at 41.3186)
+- **LocationLongitude**: the longitudinal coordinate of the participant while taking the Qualtrics survey (held constant at -72.9302)
+- **DistributionChannel**: represents how the Qualtrics survey was taken (preview, anonymously, etc.)
+- **UserLanguage**: the language that the Qualtrics survey was taken in (all in English)
+- **INFO_Browser**: which browser the Qualtrics survey was taken in (all in Safari except for the preview run in Chrome)
+- **INFO_Version**: the version of the browser that the survey was taken in (all 15.4 except for the preview)
+- **INFO_Operating System**: the OS that the survey was taken in (all in Macintosh except for the preview)
+- **INFO_Resolution**: the screen resolution that the survey was taken in (all 768 x 1024 except for the preview)

+The following are variables that record the participant information provided through the questions of the Qualtrics survey.

+- **AGREE**: answer to the question "By clicking “Agree to participate in the study” below you are indicating that you: read and understand this consent form and the information presented; agree to participate in this study; and agree to have your face and audio recorded and shared."
+    - 0: participant selects disagree
+    - 1: participant selects agree
+- **FUTURE**: answer to the question "(Optional) Agreement to Join Mailing List for Future Study Recruitment:By entering my email below, I allow members of Yale Robotics groups to contact me via my email address to ask for my participation in future studies conducted by Yale Robotics groups."
+- **AGE**: answer to the question "What is your age?"
+- **GENDER**: answer to the question "How do you describe your gender?"
+- **COUNTRY**: represents
+- **ENGLISH**: answer to the question "How would you describe your English level?"
+- **OLANG**: answer to the question "What languages, other than English, do you speak?"
+- **STUD**: answer to the question "Are you a student?"
+- **MAJOR**: answer to the question "What is your major?"
+- **OCC**: answer to the question "What is your occupation?"
+-

+The following are variables that were tracked with the Qualtrics survey but deleted for anonymity during data analysis.

+- **RecipientLastName**: the participant's last name
+- **RecipientFirstName**: the participant's first name
+- **RecipientEmail**: the participant's email address
+- **ExternalReference**: